-Eber feels so strongly about art for healing that she has created a website www.eberartworks.com where you can view her “Evidence-Based Art & Photography”.
+Eber feels very strongly about art for healing.
 She states, “Evidence-Based Art is a broad category and one that can be overwhelming.
 The way I like to think about it is to use the metaphor of cooking.
 When I create art, I think organic, I imagine myself cooking a meal and keeping those ingredients as close to nature and as pure as I can possible get.
 In my art, the same same principles apply; keeping my subject matter simple and natural.
 Something wholesome that can be visually digested and emotionally nourishing.”

 Her art has been placed in many healthcare venues including Summit Medical Group.
 Elizabeth Wiech, the space planner for SMG, who is also Fran’s friend and mentor, chose a large print from her “Monet’s Dream” series.
 Weich said that she was looking for art that was both calming and inspiring especially since it would be the last thing a patient would see before entering the operating room.

 Healing art produced by artists such as Fran Eber can reverberate on a deep level—especially so during challenging times.
 In a hospital, a doctor’s office, and at home, art can focus our attention in a way that helps alleviate, if only for a moment, pain and suffering.